graingert/faster_cpython/mutable.rst

     def func(x, y):
         return x + y

-This function ``func()`` is pure: it has no side effect.
-This function will not override builtins, not modify local variables of the caller, etc. It is safe to call this function from anywhere.
+This function ``func()`` is pure if `x` and `y` are `int`: it has no side effect, the output only depends on the inputs.
+This function will not override builtins, not modify local variables of the caller, etc. It is safe to call this function from anywhere using guards on the type of `x` and `y` arguments.

 It is possible to analyze the code to check that an optimization can be enabled.